X50-pro/device_realme_RMX2076/README.md

 Device configuration for Xiaomi Redmi K30 5G
 ============================================

-The Xiaomi Redmi K30 5G (codenamed _"picasso"_) is a mid range smartphone from Xiaomi's sub-brand Redmi.
+The Xiaomi Redmi K30 5G (codenamed _"RMX2076"_) is a mid range smartphone from Xiaomi's sub-brand Redmi.

 It was announced in December 2019 and released in January 2020.